bk0nlyrica/Suckless-bk/README.md

 2. Recompile and reinstall using the instructions above
 3. Restart the application to apply changes

-## Contributing

-Feel free to suggest improvements or share your own patches and configurations by opening an issue or pull request.

----

 *This collection is maintained independently and is not officially affiliated with the Suckless project.*